Biological Systems Engineering

 The Biological Systems Engineering program integrates biology, chemistry, and physics with engineering to solve engineering problems associated with the environmentally sound production, processing, and utilization of renewable resources.
 The curriculum differs from other engineering programs in that it focuses on the sustainable production of biological products and the management of natural resources.
 Biological Systems Engineering graduates have rewarding careers working with biological materials and both large and small biological systems, for the benefit of society and the environment.

-The BSE program is designed to graduate biological systems engineers who will be leaders in applying engineering principles to biological systems, preparing graduates to accomplish the following objectives in their careers:
+The BSE program is designed to graduate engineers who apply engineering principles to biological systems in fields/professions such as biotechnology, watershed science, environmental health, and food engineering.
+The BSE program prepares graduates to accomplish the following objectives in their careers within a few years after graduation:

 These educational objectives are supported by a curriculum that provides its graduates with: